opensupports/opensupports/README.md

 4. Set the port to 7070 and start the SMTP server

-5. Now every time that the application sends an email, it will be reflected there.
+5. Every time the application sends an email, it will be reflected there.